André Bahia: Botafogo

 After being released by Samsunspor, Bahia returned to Brazil by joining Botafogo on trial, with a view of permanent contract.
 Following the trial, Botafogo confirmed their interests in signing him in late–December.
 The move was later confirmed on 28 January 2013, as Bahia signed for the side on a one–year contract.
 Upon joining the club, he was presented by the side at the press conference.
 Then, on 9 May 2013, he signed a contract with the club, keeping him until the end of the year.

 Bahia made his Botafogo debut on 29 May 2013, coming on as a late substitute, in a 2–1 win over Santos.
 Then, on 10 August 2013, he made his first start, playing the whole game, in a 1–1 draw against Goiás.
 Bahia made three more starts for the side towards the end of the season.
-In his first season at Botafogo, Bahia made eleven appearances for the club, having spent the most of the season on the substitute bench.
+In his first season at Botafogo, Bahia made eleven appearances for the club, having spent most of the season on the substitute bench.
 At the end of the 2013 season, Bahia had his contract renewed with Botafogo.
 During the 2013 season, he was part of the squad that saw Botafogo win the Campeonato Carioca.

 In the 2014 season, Bahia continued to start his season at Botafogo on the substitute bench in a number of matches.
-It wasn't until on 22 May 2014 when he made his first league appearances of the season, in a 2–1 loss against Grêmio.
+On 22 May 2014, he made his first league appearances of the season, in a 2–1 loss against Grêmio.
 Bahia then received a handful of first team appearances throughout May following an absent of Dória but returned to the substitute bench at the beginning of July.
 Bahia then returned to the starting line-up on 17 August 2014 against Fluminense, in a 2–0 win.
 Following this, he was subjected of a transfer move to Fluminese but the move was no success and Bahia stayed at Botafogo.
 Since returning to the starting line-up, Bahia received a handful of first team appearances for the side following the departure of Dória.
-It wasn't until on 11 September 2014 when Bahia scored his first goal for Botafogo, in a 4–2 loss against São Paulo.
+On 11 September 2014, Bahia scored his first goal for Botafogo, in a 4–2 loss against São Paulo.
 Despite being sidelined on two occasions later in the 2014 season, Bahia went on to make 26 appearances and scoring once in all competitions.

 At the end of the 2014 season, it was announced that Bahia was leaving Botafogo to join an unnamed Japanese club.
 It came after when Bahia started negotiating with Botafogo to stay or next season despite the club's financial problems.
 After his move to Japan, Bahia made a farewell speech to Botafogo's supporters and felt moving abroad was something he can't turn down.